 The famous pink city is just about a perfect drive from the capital, at around 7 hours by bike.
 And with so much to offer, Jaipur is always a good choice for a tourist destination.

-Road condition : Unfortunately, the Delhi – Jaipur highway, although a part of the Golden Quadrilateral project, is in a very bad condition.
-One of the best roads in India till a few years ago, unfinished, abandoned flyover constructions have left the road in a poor shape and traffic merging at several points, so it takes upto 6-7 hours to reach Jaipur from Delhi.
+Road condition: Unfortunately, the Delhi – Jaipur highway, although a part of the Golden Quadrilateral project, is in a terrible condition.
+One of the best roads in India till a few years ago, unfinished, abandoned flyover constructions have left the road in poor shape and traffic merging at several points, so it takes up to 6-7 hours to reach Jaipur from Delhi.

 6. Alwar + Sariska Tiger Reserve

 Sariska, one of the most famous Tiger reserves in the country, along with Alwar, is an interesting short weekend trip from Delhi.
-Pick a good time to visit – preferably in the month of February/March, when the chances of sighting a tiger are most, and before the weather gets hot enough to even contemplate visiting Rajasthan.
+Pick a good time to visit – preferably in February/March, when the chances of sighting a tiger are most, and before the weather gets hot enough even to contemplate visiting Rajasthan.

-Road condtion to Nainital : Most of the people travelling to Nainital via road take the Delhi - Hapur – Moradabad – Rampur route which have good roads with just a few potholes between the Moradabad – Rampur stretch.
+Road condition to Nainital: Most of the people travelling to Nainital via road take the Delhi - Hapur – Moradabad – Rampur route which have good roads with just a few potholes between the Moradabad – Rampur stretch.
 The entire journey would take approximately 6 hours.

-Road condition to Rishikesh : Delhi to Rishikesh by car is a good option for a hassle free traveling.
+Road condition to Rishikesh: Delhi to Rishikesh by car is a good option for a hassle-free travelling.
 The roads and traffic gets a bit bad once you reach Muzzafarnagar, and it continues till Roorkee.
 Else, the road conditions are pretty decent.
 It’s a 6 to 7 hours journey.

 Dhabas: Cheetal Restaurant at Khatauli has been a famous stopover point for many years and offers good, hygienic food.
 One can also try Pandit Dhaba, which offers some really good snacks and tea.